Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Deciding if

-We construct a spanning tree $T$ of the dual graph of $\T_\lambda$; that is, the graph with a vertex for each open region and an edge between two open regions if they are separated by a line.
-We begin by computing RU-decompositions of $Q$ and $Q'$ by column operations in an open region $S$ of $\T_\lambda$, finding the associated barcode pairings $B$ and $B'$, constructing $G_{B,B'}^S$ and either finding a perfect matching or determining that it does not exist with the Hopcroft-Karp algorithm \cite{hopkarp}.
-All of this can be done in $\bigO(n^3)$.
+We begin by listing the lines in $\T_\lambda$ in any order; let this list be $\ell_1,\dots,\ell_m$ ($O(n^2)$ time and memory).
+Then we pick any region $S$ adjacent to $\ell_1$ (by which we mean that $\ell_1$ intersects the closure of $S$) and compute RU-decompositions of $Q$ and $Q'$ by column operations in $S$, find the associated barcode pairings $B$ and $B'$, construct $G_{B,B'}^S$ and either find a perfect matching or determine that it does not exist with the Hopcroft-Karp algorithm \cite{hopkarp}.
+All of this can be done in $\bigO(n^3)$ time and $O(n^2)$ memory.
 If there is no perfect matching, then $d_\B(M^s,N^s)>\lambda$ for all $s\in S$, so $d_\M(M,N)>\lambda$, and we are done.

-Assuming that we found a perfect matching, we walk through $T$ in such a way that we visit all the vertices and do not cross any edge more than twice.
-When we move along an edge in $T$, which corresponds to crossing an edge in $\T_\lambda$ going from an open region $S$ to a neighboring region $S'$, we update the RU-decompositions, barcode pairings and the perfect matchings.
-If a perfect matching does not exist, we conclude that $d_\M(M,N)>\lambda$ and stop; otherwise, we continue.
-If we have visited every vertex of $T$ (i.e., every open region of $\T_\lambda$) and have never failed to find a perfect matching, we conclude that $d_\M(M,N)\leq\lambda$.

-If the line between $S$ and $S'$ has multiplicity one, then by \cref{Lem:Neighboring_matching}, the complexity of the updates we make as we go from $S$ to $S'$ is $\bigO(n\log n)$.
-However, some of the lines we cross might have multiplicity greater than one.
-To handle this, we consider a line arrangement $\T'_\lambda$ where for all $k$, each line in $\T_\lambda$ with multiplicity $k$ has been replaced with $k$ different parallel lines, all within some small $\epsilon$ of the original line.
-(To be precise, we pick $\epsilon$ such that all open regions of $\T_\lambda$ contain a closed disk with radius $\epsilon$.)
-Since $\T'_\lambda$ has $\bigO(n^2)$ lines, it has $\bigO(n^4)$ open regions and edges between open regions.
-See \cref{Fig:Arrangement_with_multiplicity}.

-Moving from one region across a line with multiplicity $k$ to a neighboring region in $\T_\lambda$ then corresponds to moving across $k$ lines with multiplicity one in $\T'_\lambda$.
-If we do not cross any edge in $\T_\lambda$ more than twice, we do not cross any edge in $\T'_\lambda$ more than twice, either.
-Thus, we only perform $\bigO(n^4)$ edge crossings in $\T'_\lambda$ as we walk through $\T_\lambda$.
-Each edge crossing in $\T'_\lambda$ costs $\bigO(n\log n)$ by \cref{Lem:Neighboring_matching}, as we only need to perform updates associated to a single line.
-Thus, the total running time is $\bigO(n^5\log n)$. \end{proof}
+Assuming that we found a perfect matching, we have $d_\B(M^s,N^s)\leq\lambda$ for all $s\in S$.